sam-k0/valac_demo/readme.md

 ## Compiling

-Run `meoson setup builddir` to create a build directory, then `meson compile -C builddir` to compile the project.
+Run `meson setup builddir` to create a build directory, then `meson compile -C builddir` to compile the project.
 The executable will be in the `builddir` folder.